 Annual Arts Institute

-The day-long, annual Arts Institute for teachers has grown to include more than 100 teachers from across the county and provides educators with an opportunity to connect with each other, participate in workshops with experts from a variety of fields, and tackle important topics.
+The day-long, annual Arts Institute for teachers has grown to include more than 150 teachers from across the county, the Bay Area, and the state.
+This institute provides educators with an opportunity to connect with each other, participate in workshops with experts from a variety of fields, and tackle important issues including social justice and social and emotional learning.

 Art Takes a Bus Ride Competition

 SMCOE partners with the San Mateo County Transit District to coordinate the Art Takes a Bus Ride art competition for San Mateo County students in grades 1-12.
-The artwork of two finalists is displayed on the side of a SamTrans bus for a year, and student art is displayed on cards inside the buses.
-Due to COVID-19, the 2020 Art Takes a Bus Ride art competition has been canceled.
+The artwork of two finalists is displayed on the sides of two SamTrans buses for a year, and student art is displayed on cards inside the buses.
+Stay tuned for information on the 2022 competition!

 Coordinator, Arts & Restorative Learning